ftrias/TeensyDebug/README.md

 Installing on Mac
 -------------------------------------------

 This tool requires Python, which is installed by default on Macs.
-Install by running `install-mac.command` located in the disribution direction.
+Install by running `install-mac.command` located in the disribution directory.
 This script creates a new menu option in Arduino and copies itself to the tools directory.
 Then it will create a local library with the source files.
-It makes no changes to existing source code.

 Installing on Windows
 -------------------------------------------